digitaltwinconsortium/ManufacturingOntologies/README.md

 4. On the VM, run the StartSimulation.cmd script from the OnPremAssets folder in a cmd prompt window.
 This will run the simulation.
 A total of 8 production lines will be started, each with 3 stations each (assembly, test and packaging) as well as an MES per line and a UA Cloud Publisher instance per factory location.
 There are 6 locations in total: Munich, Capetown, Mumbai, Seattle, Beijing and Rio.
 Then check your IoT Hub in the Azure Portal to verify that OPC UA telemetry is flowing to the cloud.

-5. Under Access Control -> Role Assignments of your Azure Digital Twin service instance in the Azure Portal, add a new Role Assignment of type "Azire Digital Twins Data Owner", assign it's access to "Managed Identity" and under "Select Users", select your previously deployed Azure Web App service instance.
+5. Under Access Control -> Role Assignments of your Azure Digital Twin service instance in the Azure Portal, add a new Role Assignment of type "Azure Digital Twins Data Owner", assign it's access to "Managed Identity" and under "Select Users", select your previously deployed Azure Web App service instance.

 6. Open the URL of the deployed Azure Web App service in a browser and fill in the two fields under Setup and click Connect.
 The Azure Event Hub connection string can be read for Azure IoT Hub under "Built-in Endpoints"->"Event Hub-compatible endpoint" in the Azure Portal.